 Therefore, it is vital to keep your work area as dust-free, as much as possible, to prevent an explosive mixture; efficient extraction at source is the most effective method of reducing the hazard of dust.

 The elimination of static build-up, when transporting dust through hoses/ducts, is of crucial importance.
 It is also critical to have efficient dust extraction at the source, by preventing dust buildup in ducting, using smooth bore hoses.

 Dust Extraction Hoses: Here at Masterflex Technical Hoses Ltd, (Masterflex UK), we understand the importance of having safe and efficient extraction of dust at the source; and strive to supply the best quality dust extraction hoses to a variety of industry; including dust extraction for woodworking machinery.
 Dust extraction hoses, which fully comply with the ATEX European Directive for explosive hoses, are manufactured provided by Masterflex UK.

 Dust Collection Hoses – Antistatic & Electroconductive (ATEX Approved)

 The following products are manufactured from clear permanently antistatic (109 Ohms) polyester polyurethane and are suitable for transportation of light dust and abrasive solids where static dissipation is required:

 Pur L Trivolution: Dust extraction, gravity drop of powders, industrial vacuum cleaners…

-Pur H Trivolution: Powder transfer, granular transfer, industrial vauum cleaners…
+Pur H Trivolution: Powder transfer, granular transfer, industrial vacuum cleaners…

-Pur HX Trivolution: powder transfer, granular tranfer, aggregates, silo landing…
+Pur HX Trivolution: powder transfer, granular transfer, aggregates, silo landing…